fintechees/Expert-Advisor-Studio/README.md

 And, this callback function is a new feature.
 Other platforms have no this parameter.
 Fortunately, this API is compatible with the older versions, so, you don't need to modify your old EAs.

+2021.9.18 Added three APIs useful when the onTransaction event is triggered.
+1. getLatestTransBrokerName
+2. getLatestTransAccountId
+3. getLatestTrans

 ```javascript
 var BROKER_NAME = {
 	DEMO: "CC Demo"